Kandikuppam: Transport Facilities

-Kandikuppam is located along Chennai – Bangaluru National Highway (NH – 48) so connectivity to other districts & nearest towns Krishnagiri, Bargur, Tirupattur, Vaniyambadi, Natrampalli, Vellore etc.., much more public Transport (Government) & Private Transports there any time.
+Kandikuppam is located along National Highway 48 (NH 48), which connects Chennai and Bangaluru.
+The highway provides road access to nearby towns and districts, including Krishnagiri, Bargur, Tirupattur, Vaniyambadi, Natrampalli, and Vellore.
+The area is served by government and private bus services.

 Nearest airport to Kandikuppam

 Kandikuppam's nearest airport is Hosur Aerodrome situated at 60.3 km distance.
 Few more airports around Kandikuppam are as follows.